Budhla Sant

 Budhla Sant is located in suburb of Multan, Khanewal, and Jahanian at a distance: 19, 30, and 10 respectively.
 Postcode of Budhla Sant is 59021.
 The town has many schools, colleges and branches of commercial banks.

 History

-Budhla Sant has inherited such a diverse character from its historical footprints: a sign of which is Talab (pond) in the center of the city, built by Raja Dahir.
-Before the partition it had a religious importance for Hindus who celebrate a festival on 15 March every year at the Talab.
+Budhla Sant has inherited a diverse character from its historical footprints: a sign of which is the Talab (pond) in the center of the city, built by Raja Dahir.
+Before the partition of India it had a religious importance for Hindus who celebrate a festival on 15 March every year at the Talab.